-- Assigning each application a percentile based on its total BEAD outlay per eligible address relative to all other applications' total BEAD outlay per eligible address. - For each project area unit, there will be a reference cost defined as the total estimated greenfield fiber NPV subsidy cost to reach all eligible locations as provided by NTIA to Eligible Entities, as a means of ensuring efficient BEAD outlay.
-Applications above the specified reference cost upper bound in the given project area will be given 0 points. - Applications for a given project area will be percentiled against each other and given a score for the given project area.
+- Assign each application a percentile based on its total BEAD outlay per eligible address relative to all other applications' total BEAD outlay per eligible address. - Then, for each project area unit, applications above the specified reference cost upper bound in the given project area will be given 0 points. - Applications for a given project area will then be percentiled against each other and given a score for the given project area.